Work samples

 The 10m version of this episode, "Silly Billy," will be featured in the 2026 PRIX JEUNESSE INTERNATIONAL, the oldest children’s and youth TV festival worldwide.
 Every two years, it honors the most outstanding and innovative children’s screen media.
 This year's theme is Media Literacy in Times of Polarization.

-In this episode, children's media sensation, Silly Billy, stops by to explore the playground, smell the flowers, and meet his fans--and an energetic bumblebee!
+Episode summary: children's media sensation, Silly Billy, stops by to explore the playground, smell the flowers, and meet his fans--and an energetic bumblebee!
 Kingsley and Pixie Bell work to build a genuine friendship with the sweet and silly clown.
-Through a conversation about colors and feelings, Danny Joe shares some deeper ideas about being “liked” online and in real life, and how you don’t have to pretend to be something you’re not in order to gain acceptance.
+Through a conversation about colors and feelings, Danny Joe shares some deeper ideas about being “liked” online and in real life, and how you don’t have to pretend to be something

 • The Path to the Screenplay: Danny Joe’s Tree House at Judy Center Early Learning Hubs